Create an Azure Database for PostgreSQL server in the Azure portal

 CREATE DATABASE mypgsqldb;

-Connect to PostgreSQL database using pgAdmin
+Connect to the PostgreSQL Database by using pgAdmin

-- Click Save to create a new blank database.
+Select Save to create a new blank database.

 Clean up resources

-To delete the entire resource group including the newly created server:
+To delete the entire resource group, including the newly created server:

-Or instead, to delete the newly created server:
+To delete only the newly created server: